A judge limits Trump's ability to deport people under the 18th century Alien Enemies Act

 On Saturday, the American Civil Liberties Union and Democracy Forward filed an extraordinary lawsuit in federal court in Washington contending the order would identify a Venezuelan gang, Tren de Aragua, as a “predatory incursion” by a foreign government and seek to deport any Venezuelan in the country as a member of that gang, regardless of the facts.

 James E. Boasberg, chief judge of the D.C.
-Circuit, agreed to implement a temporary restraining order preventing the deportation for 14 days under the act of the five Venezuelans who are already in immigration custody and who filed the suit “to preserve the status quo.”
+Circuit, agreed to implement a temporary restraining order preventing the deportation for 14 days under the act of the five Venezuelans who are already in immigration custody and believed they were being moved to be deported.
+Boasberg said his order was “to preserve the status quo.”
 Boasberg scheduled a hearing for later in the afternoon to see if his order should be expanded to protect all Venezuelans in the United States.

 The unusual flurry of litigation highlights the controversy around the Alien Enemies Act, which could give Trump vast power to deport people in the country illegally.
 It could let him bypass some protections of normal criminal and immigration law.
 But it would face immediate challenges along the lines of Saturday’s litigation because it has previously only been used during wartime.